hsukenooi/iterative-website/_posts/2021-02-25-iterative-winter-21-announcement.markdown

 After downloading their app, you find a restaurant or activity, start a group buy and invite your friends.
 The more friends that pre-pay and join the group, the larger the discount for the group.

 There’s an inherent growth loop built into the product.
 For every person that starts a group and invites their friends, some of those friends will start a new group, invite their friends and so on.
 It takes time to get this working right but when you do, these types of products can grow very fast.
 Pinduoduo did almost $4.5B in revenue after only 5 years.

-### Stage

-When we first talked to them, they hadn't launched yet.
-We told them they should launch immediately and a few days later, they did.
-It's this type of hustle and execution that differentiates the great founders from the good ones.
-They have contact information for 9,000 businesses and are actively onboarding them now.

 ### Founders